 A bankruptcy filing will show up on your credit report and have implications on your ability to qualify for loans, housing, and other financial opportunities.
 While filing for bankruptcy can seem like a discouraging experience, it can provide an opportunity for you to discharge your debts and get a fresh start.

-North Carolina places restrictions on how many times you are able to file for bankruptcy in a given time span.
-Speaking with our lawyer who has handled bankruptcy cases can explain in further detail what implications certain deadlines can have on your case.
+North Carolina places restrictions on how many times you can file for bankruptcy in a given time span.
+Our bankruptcy lawyer in Spindale, who has handled bankruptcy cases, can explain in more detail what implications certain deadlines can have on your case.

 Call Farmer & Morris Law, PLLC, Today